Junior Fellow Applications

 Please advise us at admissions@masseycollege.ca in advance of the application deadline and we will accept the transcripts when they become available.

-You may apply even if you have not yet received an offer of admission from the University of Toronto, but you should indicate when you expect to hear about your admission.
-Instead of the proof of admission, please upload a pdf indicating when you expect to receive your offer.
+You may apply even if you have not yet received an offer of admission from the University of Toronto.
+We require proof of enrollment in the Spring when offers of admission go out.

 All of the requisite documentation can be submitted via the online Junior Fellow Application Form.